 - Right – the object sticks to the right edge of the frame.

 I created 9 frames (buttons) with all possible combinations of the aforementioned constraints.
-See how the objects inside the frames behave during scaling.
+See how the objects behave inside the frames during scaling.

-There are a few more types of constraints:
+There are several types of constraints:

 - Left & Right – a type of horizontal constraint.
 Forces the left edge of the object to stick to the left side of the frame, and the right edge to the right side of the frame.
 Allows the object to stretch in width with fixed margins on the left and right;

 - Top & Bottom – a type of vertical constraint.
 Forces the top edge of the object to stick to the top side of the frame, and the bottom edge to the bottom side of the frame.
-Allows the object to stretch in height with fixed margins at the top and bottom;
+Allows the object to stretch in height with fixed margins on the top and bottom;

 - Scale – the object scales proportionally to the frame in width and/or height.
 In this case, the margins to the frame are not fixed and will change proportionally to its size.